Portugal in the Reconquista: Definitive conquest of Estremadura, 1135–1148

-After the Battle of São Mamede, Afonso Henriques took over the government of the county of Portugal.
-In 1135 founded the Castle of Leiria, roughly halfway between Coimbra and Santarém, defending an important road between the two cities.
-Its garrison was tasked not only with defending the access to Coimbra from the south, but also to attack Santarém and its surrounding territory, raiding fields, capturing persons, ambushing caravans until the city was weak enough to be taken by assault.
-The founding of Leiria was the first hostile act carried out by Afonso towards the Muslims.
-Torres Novas was also captured.
+In order to bolster the defenses of Coimbra against the raids that the Almoravids conducted on the region every year in the Spring and Summer, in December 1135 Afonso Henriques built the Castle of Leiria, overlooking a road in the no man's land roughly halfway between Coimbra and Santarém.
+The famed warrior Dom Paio Guterres was appointed as its castellan with a strong garrison.
+It was tasked not only with defending the access to Coimbra from the south, but also to attack Santarém and its surrounding territory, raiding fields, taking captives and ambushing caravans, until the city was weak enough to be taken by assault.
+The founding of Leiria was the first hostile act carried out by Afonso towards the Muslims and it followed a general tendency among the Christian realms of Iberia to leave the defensive and pass on the offensive, as the Leonese had already begun to do in 1132.

+The year after the founding of Leiria, Afonso Henriques captured Ourém.

-Dom Paio Guterres was left as alcaide of Leiria and he launched so many successful attacks against the territory of Santarém that in 1137 the castle was assaulted and razed, with over 250 men among knights and footmen being killed.
-Torres Novas was lost.
-A Portuguese force was also wiped out close to the banks of the River Nabão, modern-day Tomar River.
-Leiria was later recaptured.
+Dom Paio Guterres launched so many successful raids against Santarém that in 1137 the castle was assaulted and razed, with over 250 men among knights and footmen being killed.
+Paio Guterres however, managed to escape back to Portugal.
+Leiria was reoccupied by the Portuguese sometime between 1137 and 1140.